 Banff National Park is Canada’s first national park, created after hot springs were discovered there.
 Today, it remains the country’s most popular, especially for its turquoise lakes like Lake Louise, Maligne Lake, and Peyto Lake.

-Around Banff townsite, the walk to Bow Falls is great with kids, as is the trail to Sulphur Mountain Peak from the top of Banff Gondola; for kids they even supply a treasure hunt, quiz, and free snack for the ride.
-There are just a few of the fun things to do in Banff in summer.
+Around Banff townsite, the walk to Bow Falls is great with kids, as is the trail to Sulphur Mountain Peak from the top of Banff Gondola.
+For kids they even supply a treasure hunt, quiz, and free snack for the ride.
+These are just a few of the fun things to do in Banff in summer.

 South of Banff just outside of the park, Canmore is a cheaper place to stay surrounded by gorgeous mountains and kid-friendly walks.
 Grassi Lakes Trail is one of the most memorable things to do in Canmore.